Goldegag37/3ds-hbmenu-bettersorting/README.md

 # The Homebrew Launcher

+all that was changed in this fork is that 3dsx and xml files take priority over folders

 #### Presentation

 The Homebrew Launcher (hbmenu for short) is the main menu used to list and launch homebrew applications.
 It is essentially a graphical shell around an existing homebrew loading mechanism.
 The following entrypoints are supported: